sshiple/RPG-Project/README.md

 ## Technical Challenges
 There has been some trouble downloading proper software to create the art for the game.
 Aesprite is not downloading properly.
 It is most likely something on my end as I can’t find any documentation of the issue I was having.

 In addition, the jump was difficult to implement, and will be worked on more.
+I also had to reorganize code to add the second character.

 ## Division of Labor
 #### Sydney: Art creation and level design